stat20/old-course-materials/labs/01-getting-started/getting-started-teachers-guide.md

 6. Upload pdf to gradescope
 7. Sync the repository with the course materials

-Draw the diagram below on the whiteboard:

 A few things to note:

 1. They should be able to connect to rstudio from anywhere.
-2. They can use it for more things besides this class, so to keep things organized: keep all of your work for this class in `stat20-fall21`.
+2. They can use it for more things besides this class, so to keep things organized in folders like they would on their own computer.
 3. Because rstudio will be in the cloud, anytime they want to get files from their computer into rstudio or vice versa, they’ll need to upload and download them.

 Next, you’ll be demonstrating steps 1 - 2 while they watch.
-Please ask them to wait to follow along until you’ve gone through both.
+Ask them to wait to follow along until you’ve gone through both.
 Pull down the screen, turn off the AV mute, bring up a browser, and click on the link posted on Ed that brings them to datahub and syncs it with the course repository.
 You can tell them to ignore the files there for now - they won’t need the instructions since you’ll be going through those on the board.

 Click the green plus in the upper left corner to create a new file &gt;
 R Markdown.
-Switch to pdf output and change the title to “Lab 1 Getting Started”.
-After the file is created, then click the save button, and title it “01-getting-started”.
-Save it in the labs folder to keep things tidy.
+Switch to pdf output and change the title to “Lab 1: Getting Started”.
+After the file is created, clear our the boilerplate in the template (including all of the R chunks) then click the save button, and title it “01-getting-started”.
+Save it a labs folder to keep things tidy.
 Check the file tab to be sure it’s in the right place (students will often get this wrong and not keep good track of files).
-Knit the pdf, then carefully go through each component of the Rmd and show what it turned into in the pdf - the header, the markdown text, the title/subtitle, r code, the plot.
-No need to get into too much detail about the structure of Rmd files now; we’ll open Tuesday’s lab with a more explicit discussion of that.
+Knit the pdf, then carefully go through each component of the Rmd and show what it turned into in the pdf - the header, the markdown text, the title/subtitle.
+No need to get into too much detail about the structure of Rmd files now.
+That will be the topic for a future lab.

 At this point, ask that the students open up their laptops and go through those steps 1 - 2.
 Walk around and be sure that everyone gets to